Turnover will likely always be a concern for employers.

 Fact 1

-While this statistic may be a bit deflating, it outlines some areas where improvement can be made.
-In order to reduce the overall number of unsatisfied new hires, we suggest that every single hiring manager asks themself the following questions before interviews begin:
+This statistic outlines some areas where improvement can be made.
+While we recognize that the expectations of some employees may be unduly high, we suggest that every manager asks themself the following questions to gauge their empathy:

 Fact 2